open-cluster-management-io/enhancements/enhancements/sig-architecture/76-addon-install-strategy/README.md

 	// +required
 	Namespace string `json:"space"`

-	// AddonTemplate is the template to generate ManagedClusterAddon AddonTemplate ManagedClusterAddOnSpec `json:"addonTemplate,omitempty"` }
+	// AddonTemplate is the template to generate ManagedClusterAddon.
+It takes effect only when creating the ManagedClusterAddon.
+If
+  // the setting of a ManagedClusterAddon is updated by the user, it will not be reverted to the setting here.
+	AddonTemplate ManagedClusterAddOnSpec `json:"addonTemplate,omitempty"`
+}
 ```